Identification of Dyestuff From Unknown Dyed Samples

 Absence of reactive dye Naphthol present confirm

-Result: 07: The dyed sample is found to be dyed with naphthol dye.
+Result: 07: The dyed sample was found to be dyed with naphthol dye.

 Test: 08 (Reactive dye)